 Sapele is a dense and strong wood, making it a popular choice for furniture and other woodworking projects.
 It is native to Africa.

 Sapele is a member of the Mahogany family.
-It is a great alternative to genuine Mahogany.
-Sapele is stiffer and heavier than the African mahogany.
-It is said to be 16% harder than Red Oak.
-So that the chance of scratching on this wood is less.
+It is an excellent alternative to genuine Mahogany.
+Sapele is stiffer and heavier than Mahogany.
+It is 16% harder than Red Oak and less prone to scratches and dents.
 It is perfect for flooring.